opendatasoft/ods-documentation/source/configuring_domain/01_managing_security/saml.rst

 This mode allows any user to have an OpenDataSoft account, but still connect through SAML on a specific domain.

-There are two method for linking an OpenDataSoft user account:
+There are 2 methods for linking an OpenDataSoft user account:

 - the first one is to click on ``Link your account to a SAML account on this domain`` in the identity tab of the user account settings: